 While analysis demonstrates that Bekaadendang strongly situates itself within its guiding principles, there are many suggestions provided by both staff and community members about how this service can be further enhanced to meet the needs of the community.
 While analysis of the guiding principles uncovered areas for improvement, the feedback provided by staff and community members highlights the value of Bekaadendang within the agency structure and emphasizes the importance for increased funding initiatives directed at this integral service.
 The staff members interviewed strongly emphasized the positive team dynamic within the Anti-Human Trafficking team; however, there were suggestions provided that would help to continue fostering the bond that the team has.
 For example, more team days where all staff get together in person would be a "great grounding tool" for staff, and this is especially important as the team evolves and changes.
-Another key area for improvement is the need for more resources and support for both staff and community members.
-This includes the need for more funding, support teams in different locations, and additional staff to help manage caseloads or lower caseloads to allow for more individualized support.
+Another key area for improvement is the need for more funding, support teams in different locations, and additional staff to help manage caseloads or lower caseloads to allow for more individualized support.